 Our developers work closely with the client’s team.
-They are actively involved in architecture discussions, product design, DevOps, and both backend and frontend development.
+They are actively involved in architecture discussions, product design, DevOps, back-end and front-end development.
 The project leverages full-stack developers to assign a complete feature to a single developer and get it done fast and efficiently.
 This also means that every developer should know the AWS stack, MongoDB, Node.js, React, and every other technology used on the project very well.

-To remove the privacy obstacle, the project deploys part of its code that handles all the data into the customer’s AWS account.
-It’s called a hybrid SaaS solution and that’s way sensitive data never leaves customers company.
-To fine-tune what get’s stored and transferred it has complex configurable rules that filter the telemetry data right when it enters the system.
+The project deploys part of its code that handles all the data into the customer’s AWS account to remove the privacy obstacle.
+It’s called a hybrid SaaS solution, and that way, sensitive data never leaves customers company.
+To fine-tune what get’s stored and transferred, it has complex configurable rules that filter the telemetry data right when it enters the system.

 Aspecto leverages MongoDB Atlas, AWS Fargate, Kinesis, S3, Athena, and other products from the AWS stack for extreme scalability.
 Its core is written in Node.js and Python, with React on the frontend.
 The product itself is built on complex microservice architecture so naturally, it is its own customer.

 The project is currently in closed-beta under active development.
-We can’t share any of their secrets, but they do share some on their Medium.
+We can’t share any of the secrets, but they share some on their Medium.
 Feel free to follow Aspecto on LinkedIn and be one of the first to get more information and news directly.